Bryn Halliwell

-Bryn Stephen Halliwell (born 1 October 1980) is an English former football goalkeeper who is currently a goalkeeping coach at Caledonian Braves.
+Bryn Stephen Halliwell (born 1 October 1980) is an English former football goalkeeper who is a goalkeeping coach at Caledonian Braves.

 Halliwell started his career in the youth team at London side Wimbledon, before moving in the Scottish Football League with Clyde.
 After leaving the Cumbernauld side in 2005, Halliwell spent the next six years playing for seven different Scottish clubs, culminating in a loan spell back at Clyde from former rivals Partick Thistle.

 After being released by the Glasgow side, Halliwell moved into the Junior ranks with Sauchie, then Shettleston.